umamiMike/go-csv-json/README.md

 build and install by running `go install` if your environment is setup, you will now be able to run `csvToAjax` if you run without an argument you will get a readme including an example schema for your config. copy the schema to an actual json file and fill in the info.
-Note it inclueds an array of headers.
-You can add as many headeres as you want.
+Note it includes an array of headers.
+You can add as many headers as you want.
 I used it to add the appropriate session cookies so I can authenticate my calls.
 Also, there is a known bug where you cant add more than one cookie.
 My mvp didnt need it so I choose to save that edge case for the future.

 If you run `csvToAjax /path/to/file` you will see requests and responses printed to stdout.